-The ability of trees to capture and store carbon means they have an effective role in combating the climate crisis alongside emissions cuts.
-Tree planting also wins support right across society – so is a great way to get communities and council partners on board with climate action.
+The ability of trees to capture and store carbon means they have an effective role to play in combatting the climate crisis alongside emissions cuts.
+Tree planting also wins support right across society, and so is a great way to get communities and council partners on board with climate action.

-In recognition of this, Wirral Council has created a detailed and ambitious ten-year strategy to safeguard local trees and plant hundreds of thousands more, on and beyond council-owned land.
+In recognition of this, Wirral Council has created a detailed and ambitious 10-year strategy to safeguard local trees and plant hundreds of thousands more, on and beyond council-owned land.

 Finally, to complement the safeguarding of existing trees, the authority will plant 21,000 new trees every year for the next decade.
-Planting will be guided by the principle of ‘the right tree for the right place’.
-Correctly sourcing, planting, and maintaining trees will enable the Wirral to nurture a diverse and resilient stock of trees of varying age and species.
+Planting will be guided by the principle of "the right tree for the right place".
+Correctly sourcing, planting and maintaining trees will enable the Wirral to nurture a diverse and resilient stock of trees of varying ages and species.
 The 210,000 new trees will increase Wirral’s canopy cover from 13% to 25%.

 The council began consulting on the strategy in late 2019.
-It officially came into force in August 2020 and planting begun in January 2021, the earliest planting season after the strategy’s enactment.
+It officially came into force in August 2020 and planting began in January 2021, the earliest planting season after the strategy’s enactment.

 The council is taking its approach extremely seriously, with the tree strategy reviewed annually by the council and its stakeholders.
 A cross-disciplinary working group will also track the effectiveness of the strategy over time.
 The council hopes that this first decade will be the strong foundation for a vision spanning the next 50 years and beyond.